namuan/llm-context-builder/README.md

 # LLM Context Builder

-Search for files locally or in a GitHub repository.
+Generate LLM Context for local or files in a GitHub repository.
 It can filter by file extensions, ignore specified directories, and optionally print file contents.

 ## Features